How to upload a Joomla Website Kenya

 This tutorial is going to show you how to add custom HTML to your site in Joomla.
 For the purpose...

-The purpose of this tutorial is to teach you how to use the Menu Manager in Joomla.
-You should be...
+The purpose of this tutorial is to teach you how to use the Mass Mail System in Joomla.
+You will...